oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 ---

 ## 🚙 Overview
-This project is a self-driving vehicle prototype built for the WRO Future Engineers 2025 competition.
-It utilizes a HuskyLens for vision-based obstacle recognition, an MPU6050 IMU for orientation and tilt detection, and ultrasonic sensors for distance measurement.
-The robot makes intelligent decisions to turn, stop, or accelerate based on sensor data and machine vision feedback.
+This self-driving vehicle prototype, developed for the WRO Future Engineers 2025 competition, is a fully autonomous system combining real-time decision-making with a compact and modular hardware layout.
+It features a PixyCam (formerly HuskyLens) for object and color-based vision tracking, an MPU6050 (GY-521) IMU for orientation sensing and drift correction, and three HC-SR04 ultrasonic sensors for obstacle detection, wall following, and collision prevention.
+The robot’s behavior is governed by a combination of PID control, filtered sensor data, and logic-based navigation, allowing it to maintain center alignment and adapt smoothly to changing track environments.
+Its structure includes prefabricated parts alongside custom 3D-printed mounts, optimized for precise sensor placement and clean wiring.
+Power is delivered via an 11.1V lithium-ion battery pack using three 18650 cells.
+The entire system is programmed using Arduino, with modules communicating through PWM, UART, and I²C protocols to coordinate steering, sensors, and motor control.
+Altogether, this vehicle presents a robust and competition-ready platform that brings together mechanical design, embedded control systems, and smart autonomous behavior.

 ---